Nitheeshkumar521/asic-design-class/README.md

 ![Screenshot from 2024-11-14 05-09-25](https://github.com/user-attachments/assets/00b39eb8-a610-4eb5-8714-7499ec94d34b)

-Since we are facing unexpected un-explainable error while using `run_floorplan` command, we can instead use the following set of commands available based on information from `Desktop/work/tools/openlane_working_dir/openlane/scripts/tcl_commands/floorplan.tcl` and also based on `Floorplan Commands` section in `Desktop/work/tools/openlane_working_dir/openlane/docs/source/OpenLANE_commands.md`
+ we are facing error while using run_floorplan command
 ```tcl
 # Follwing commands are alltogather sourced in "run_floorplan" command
 init_floorplan